thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   )
 },
 ```
 When we encounter a variable, we look up its type in our `env` and return its type.
 Our env lookup might fail though.
 What happens if we ask for a variable we don't have an entry for?
 That means we have an undefined variable, and we'll `panic!`.
 That's fine for our purposes; we expect to have done some form of name resolution prior to type inference.
 If we encounter an undefined variable, we should've already exited with an error during name resolution.
 Past that, our `Var` case looks very similar to our `Int` case.
 We have no constraints to generate and immediately return the type we look up.
-Next we'll take a look at our `Fun` case:
+Next we take a look at our `Fun` case:
 ```rs
 Ast::Fun(arg, body) => {
   // Create a type variable for our unknown type variable